Achaemenid royal inscriptions: Decipherment

 Inscription XPc at Persepolis, on the southern side of the Palace of Darius.
 It is repeated three times, known as XPca, XPcb and XPcc.
-XPca and XPcc are facing each other towards the top of the antas (large pillars) on the left and right respectively; both have 15 lines in Old Persian, 14 lines in Elamite and 13 lines in Babylonian.
-XPcb is on the bottom wall alongside the carvings of Achaemenid soldiers, with 25 lines for each language version; Old Persian is in the middle, Elamite is on the right and Babylonian on the left.
+XPca and XPcc face each other towards the tops of the antas (large pillars) on the left and right respectively; both have 15 lines in Old Persian, 14 lines in Elamite and 13 lines in Babylonian.
+XPcb is on the bottom wall alongside the carvings of Achaemenid soldiers, with 25 lines for each language: Old Persian in the middle, Elamite on the right and Babylonian on the left.

 The decipherment of the Old Persian cuneiform script of the Achaemenids played a crucial role in the decipherment of the Babylonian and Elamite language versions and other cuneiform scripts in the Near East.
 This decipherment was initially via names, or royal names, and the Avesta, which contains the Old Persian language in a developed form.
 The decipherment of the Achaemenid inscriptions can be divided into three phases.

 In a first step, the writing direction was found out and that the Achaemenid inscriptions are three different scripts with a common text.
 In 1620, García de Silva Figueroa dated the inscriptions of Persepolis to the Achaemenid period, identified them as Old Persian, and concluded that the ruins were the ancient residence of Persepolis.
 In 1621, Pietro della Valle specified the direction of writing from left to right.
 In 1762, Jean-Jacques Barthélemy found that an inscription in Persepolis resembled that found on a brick in Babylon.
 Carsten Niebuhr made the first copies of the inscriptions of Persepolis in 1778 and settled on three different types of writing, which subsequently became known as Niebuhr I, II and III.
 He was the first to discover the sign for a word division in one of the scriptures.
 Oluf Gerhard Tychsen was the first to list 24 phonetic or alphabetic values for the characters in 1798.

 The second phase, in which a first decipherment took place and correct values for a significant number of characters could be found, was initiated by Georg Friedrich Grotefend.
 He was the initial decipherer of Old Persian cuneiform.
 He was followed by Antoine-Jean Saint-Martin in 1822 and Rasmus Christian Rask in 1823, who was the first to decipher the name Achaemenides and the consonants m and n.
 Eugène Burnouf identified the names of various satrapies and the consonants k and z in 1833–1835.
 Christian Lassen contributed significantly to the grammatical understanding of the Old Persian language and the use of vowels.
 The decipherers used the short trilingual inscriptions from Persepolis and the inscriptions from Ganjnāme for their work.

 In a final step, the decipherment of the Behistun inscription was completed by Henry Rawlinson and Edward Hincks.
 Edward Hincks discovered that Old Persian is partly a syllabary.